What is a CHAPS payment?

 Key points

-Making a CHAPS transfer involves visiting a bank or using online banking to provide recipient details and confirm the transaction, which is processed quickly and securely
+Making a CHAPS transfer involves visiting a bank or using online banking to provide recipient details and confirm the transaction

-CHAPS differs from BACS by offering immediate transaction clearance and is typically used for significant transactions like property purchases, whereas BACS is suited for regular, non-urgent payments
+CHAPS differs from BACS by offering immediate clearance and is typically used for significant transactions like property purchases

 What is a CHAPS payment?

 CHAPS stands for Clearing House Automated Payment System.
-It is a bank transfer method used primarily for large sums.
+It is a bank transfer method used primarily for large sums of money.

-This system is widely used in the UK for transactions needing immediate clearing.
+This system is widely used in the UK for transactions which need immediate clearing.
 The key benefit of CHAPS is that payments are usually processed on the same working day.
-This makes it ideal for urgent and high-value transfers.
+This makes it ideal for urgent and high-value transfers, such as when you buy a property.

 How do CHAPS payments work?